-- The Manager, Employment & Employee Services will serve as the Deputy Title IX Coordinator for matters related to prospective or current employees, and is available at 3R Alumni Hall, dmjuarez@peirce.edu, or 215-670-9217. - The Manager Faculty Recruitment & Professional Development will serve as the Deputy Title IX Coordinator for matters related to prospective or current employees, and is available at 2 College Hall, or 215-670-9256. - The Assistant Dean, Student Support Services will serve as the Deputy Title IX Coordinator for matters related to prospective or current students, and is available at 2 Alumni Hall, tathomas@peirce.edu, or 215-670-9423. - The Dean, Academic Advising & Registrar will serve as the Deputy Title IX Coordinator for matters related to prospective or current students, and is available at 3 Alumni Hall, svbegley@peirce.edu, or 215-670-9072.
+- The Manager, Employment & Employee Services will serve as the Deputy Title IX Coordinator for matters related to prospective or current employees, and is available at 3R Alumni Hall, dmjuarez@peirce.edu, or 215-670-9217. - The Manager Faculty Recruitment & Professional Development will serve as the Deputy Title IX Coordinator for matters related to prospective or current employees, and is available at 2 College Hall, gamarte1@peirce.edu, or 215-670-9256. - The Assistant Dean, Student Support Services will serve as the Deputy Title IX Coordinator for matters related to prospective or current students, and is available at 2 Alumni Hall, tathomas@peirce.edu, or 215-670-9423. - The Dean, Academic Advising & Registrar will serve as the Deputy Title IX Coordinator for matters related to prospective or current students, and is available at 3 Alumni Hall, svbegley@peirce.edu, or 215-670-9072. - The Director, Undergraduate Admissions will serve as the Deputy Title IX Coordinator for matters related to prospective or current students, and is available at 1 College Hall, slgauthney@peirce.edu, or (215) 670-9279. - The Director, Student Financial Services will serve as the Deputy Title IX Coordinator for matters related to prospective or current students, and is available on the lower level of College Hall, rmwyatt@peirce.edu, or (215) 670-9332. - The Director, Career Development Services will serve as the Deputy Title IX Coordinator for matters related to prospective or current students, and is available at 6 College Hall, sthompsonowak@peirce.edu or (215) 670-9204.